-Residents living east and north of the Coquihalla River (Thacker Mountain, Kawkawa Lake, East Kawkawa Lake and Othello) you collection day is Tuesday.
+Residents living east and north of the Coquihalla River (Thacker Mountain, Kawkawa Lake, East Kawkawa Lake and Othello) your collection day is Tuesday.

 Residents living in town, north of Park St., including the north side of Park St., your collection day is Wednesday.

 Residents living in Silver Creek and Floods, your collection day is Thursday.